 The 2004 Plan provides that Non-Employee Directors may receive "Stock Awards," "Performance Awards" or "Non-qualified Stock Options" each as defined under the 2004 Plan (collectively, "Director Awards") and may not be granted incentive stock options.
 Terms, conditions and limitations applicable to any Stock Awards or Performance Awards granted to a Non-Employee Director pursuant to this plan shall be determined by the Board.
 On the grant date, the grant price of a Non-qualified Stock Option shall be not less than the fair market value of the Common Stock subject to such Option.
 The term of the Non-qualified Stock Option shall extend no more than ten years after the grant date.
 Non-qualified Stock Options may not include provisions that "reload" the option upon exercise.
 Subject to the foregoing provisions, the terms, conditions and limitations applicable to any Non-qualified Stock Options awarded to directors pursuant to the 2004 Plan, including the grant price, the term of the Non-qualified Stock Options, the number of shares of Common Stock subject to the Non-qualified Stock Option and the date or dates upon which they become exercisable, shall be determined by the Human Resources Committee.
-No participant may be granted, during any fiscal year, Director Awards consisting of Stock Awards or Performance Awards covering or relating to more than 10,000 shares of Common Stock or Non-qualified Stock Options for more than 20,000 shares of Common Stock during any fiscal year.
+No participant may be granted, during any fiscal year, Director Awards consisting of Stock Awards or Performance Awards covering or relating to more than 10.000 shares of Common Stock or Non-qualified Stock Options for more than 20.000 shares of Common Stock during any fiscal year.

-Director Stock Ownership Guidelines - Our Corporate Governance Policy states that Non-Employee Directors have guidelines encouraging ownership of Common Stock, Stock Units or other equity equivalents equal in value to 250 percent of their annual director compensation.
+Director Stock Ownership Guidelines - Our Corporate Governance Policy states that Non-Employee Directors have guidelines encouraging ownership of Common Stock, Stock Units or other equity equivalents equal in aggregate value to 250 percent of their annual director compensation.

-ITEM 1
+ITEM '

-EL ECTION OF DIRECTORS
+ELECTION OF DIRECTORS

 Our Board of Directors is divided into three classes with staggered terms, each consisting of approximately one-third of the total number of the members of the Board of Directors.
 Directors are elected for a term of three years.
-At the Annual Meeting, the term of office of the Class II directors (Messrs.
-Chiusano, Currie and Erickson) will expire, and three persons will be elected to serve in that class until the annual meeting following our Fiscal Year 2013 or until their respective successors are elected.
-The terms of office of the Class III and Class I directors will expire at the annual meetings following our Fiscal Years 2011 and 2012, respectively.
+At the Annual Meeting, the term of office of the Class III directors (Messrs.
+John V. Hanson, Gerald C. Kitch, and Robert J. Olson) will expire, and three persons will be elected to serve in that class until the annual meeting following our Fiscal Year 2014 or until their respective successors is elected.
+The terms of office of the Class I and Class II directors will expire at the annual meetings following our Fiscal Years 2012 and 2013, respectively.
+Each of our directors and director nominees currently serves as a director or executive officer of the Company, except for Mr. Mark T. Schroepfer, who was recommended for nomination by a non-Management member of the Board.